-Conditioning Multitask Policies on Language or Demonstrations.
+Language-Conditioned Multitask Policies.
 Our work largely tackles the same problem as BC-Z (Jang et al., 2021) of generalizing to novel tasks with multi-task learning.
 BC-Z trains a video demonstration encoder to predict the pretrained embeddings of corresponding language instructions, while jointly training a multi-task imitation learning policy conditioned on either the instruction or demonstration embeddings.
 Lynch & Sermanet (2021); Mees et al. (2021) learn a similar policy conditioned on either language or goal images.
 All of these approaches learn to map a demonstration or goal image to a similar embedding space as its corresponding language instruction.
-During training, Mees et al. (2022) use both demonstrations and language to learn associations between demonstration embeddings and language-conditioned latent plans, but during evaluation, only use the language embedding to produce a latent plan.
+During training, Mees et al. (2022) uses both demonstrations and language to learn associations between demonstration embeddings and language-conditioned latent plans, but during evaluation, only uses the language embedding to produce a latent plan.
 With a slightly different architecture, Shao et al. (2020) learn a policy that maps natural language verbs and initial observations to full trajectories by training a video classifier on a large dataset of annotated human videos.